Quantum circuit simulation of linear optics using fermion to qubit encoding: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Research Foundation of Korea (NRF-2019R1I1A1A01059964, NRF-2021M3E4A1038308, NRF-2021M3H3A1038085, NRF-2019M3E4A1079666, and NRF-2021M3H3A103657312).
+This work was supported by the National Research Foundation of Korea (NRF-2019R1I1A1A01059964, NRF-2021M3E4A1038308, NRF-2021M3H3A1038085, NRF-2019M3E4A1079666, NRF-2021M3H3A103657312, and NRF-2022M3H3A106307411).
 We also acknowledge support from the Samsung Advanced Institute of Technology.